 (If you haven’t read my full post on the winner spinner you won’t want to miss it!
 It gives you a long list of game ideas that are so easy to run and super fun for the kids.
 Check out the full post here.)

-I draw two circles on the white board, chalk board (or smart board).
-I divide the left circle into two sections and write the words Fact and Opinion.
-The right circle is divided into 8 sections and has the numbers 4-11.
+- Second, divide the left circle into two sections and write the words Fact and Opinion.
+Divide the right circle into 8 sections and write the numbers 4-11.

 (If you’re only working with younger children, I suggest dividing the right circle into 4 sections and writing the numbers 3-6).